matheus103/projet554/README.md

 - Load.py imports the whole content of ChatPotte, and add the code lines to import data into variables used in other Python programs.
 - w2v-like files are dedicated to a peculiar type of word embedding.
 It's mainly used in for BERT and GloVe methods using transfer learning based on text.
 - Each other file is caracteristic of an algorithm to answer our problem.

+Our main codes are "RegClassExtremTrees.py"" and "w2vec dropout.py"" which are the two models described in our report.